Zywave/booster/src/_areas/blog/posts/2024-02-release-notes-february-2024.md

 <br>

-Did you know we have a CSS guide with helper CSS classes?
+Did you know we have a CSS guide with ZUI helper CSS classes?
 Check it out [here](/design-system/developers/css-guide/).

 <docs-spacer></docs-spacer>